cornell-dti/trends-autograder/README.md

 Trends-Autograder for A1-A4.

+Written in a functional style, using [Effect](https://effect.website/), to handle concurrency and resource safety in a tidy manner.
+Refer to the Effect docs and the 3110 textbook as needed.
 Some inspiration (not much) taken from the Sphinx autograder for CS 3110.

-Original code by Daniel: 24-hour speed-run on 2023-12-17.
-Please report bugs and contribute!

 ## Initial Setup